evanbechtol/blog-posts/NodeJS/Service-based Architecture.md

 It's that simple! then you can simply import the file wherever you need it, and reference the variables.

 ## Example Repository
+You can find an example repo that demonstrates how this structure can be implemented on [my GitHub](https://github.com/evanbechtol/bare-express)